-נ ן Benefits: Please provide a brief description of the safety impact/benefits of this project ide an estimate of the anticipated lives saved or percentage reduction in crashes that cted from this project. • Covered /Image acted.
-Disease solvet are entoney, and insert an exist a certian remain acted: Please select one category and insert specific location name. ☐ City ☐ County Region ☐ Statewide (Additional information N/A if project covers/impacts entire state of North Carolina.) ☐ Other Approximate Budget: Please include an approximate budget, this can be a range, as well as any cost that may be helpful for the reviewers to know.
-If it is anticipated that this is a multi-year the budget estimate for each year.
-Budget: \$ Other Cost Co onsiderations: SELECTION CR RITERIA This proje ct meets the following goal(s) of North Carolina Traffic Safety Information Systems: ( (Check all that apply) ☐ Crash Info rmation Systems - Maintain the crash data system and expand the capabilities of the w the state to use this data to track crash injury/fatality experience for use in court cases, safety i mprovement studies and evaluating State driving statutes. ☐ Citation/A djudication Systems - Maintain and update North Carolina AOC databases and oversee ovement of court information and data, while centralizing information and creating citation/sharii ng procedures for the citation and adjudication records. ☐ Injury Surv eillance Systems - Evaluate the need for and feasibility of a Statewide Surveillance Injury System ☐ Roadway II nformation Systems - Continue to maintain and expand an up-to-date statewide inventory of a Il North Carolina roadways that allows the State to track roadway changes and improvement s and permits enhanced safety analysis. ☐ Driver Info rmation Systems - Continue to maintain and update the North Carolina driver license record data to be used in road safety studies and statistical analysis and to track all North Carolina drivers and th eir driving records according to North Carolina law.
+ls this project a continuation of an existing project? $\square$ Yes / $\square$ No f Yes, which o one: '/Benefits: Please provide a brief description of the safety impact/benefits of this project.
+If e an estimate of the anticipated lives saved or percentage reduction in crashes that would be this project. overed/Impa acted: Please select one category and insert specific location name.
+City County Region Statewide (Additional information N/A if project covers/impacts entire state of North Carolina.)
+Other onsiderations clude the bua Budget: Please include an approximate budget, this can be a range, as well as any cost that may be helpful for the reviewers to know.
+If it is anticipated that this is a multi-year proleget estimate for each year.
+Budget: \$ Other Cost Co onsiderations: ELECTION CF RITERIA .
+This proje (Check all t ct meets the following goal(s) of North Carolina Traffic Safety Information System hat apply) rmation Systems - Maintain the crash data system and expand the capabilities of the - w the state to use this data to track crash injury/fatality experience for use in court mprovement studies and evaluating State driving statutes. he proper mo djudication Systems - Maintain and update North Carolina AOC databases and oversee overwent of court information and data, while centralizing information and creating procedures for the citation and adjudication records. eillance Systems - Evaluate the need for and feasibility of a Statewide Surveillance on Systems - Continue to maintain and expand an up-to-date statewide · · Carolina roadways that allows the State to track roadway changes and mits enhanced safety analysis.
+Systems - Continue to maintain and update the North Carolina driver license in road safety studies and statistical analysis and to track all North Carolina g records according to North Carolina law.
+Systems - Continue to maintain and update all North Carolina vehicle a for the state to be used in road safety studies and statistical analysis and to properly licensed according to the laws of NC. ☐ Data Use & Integrat tion - Provide direction and facilitate coordination among the safety data stewards to improve th ne integration of transportation safety information systems in North Carolina. ☐ Traffic Records Coo rdinating Committee - Provide direction and facilitate coordination among the safety data stewards a nd stakeholders to improve the transportation safety information systems in North Carolina.
+Addresses NHTSA dat a quality "6-pack" through numeric and measurable improvements (Select that apply, and provide description of the measures for each applicable metric) ☐ Timeliness $\square$ Completeness ☐ Accuracy ☐ Uniformity , ☐ Integration ☐ Accessibility 2 Adduses December andational Considerations of Foderal Assessments (Parisons (Calast and endations/Considerations of Federal Assessments/Reviews (Select one) ☐ NHTSA Traffic Rec Improvement Program ☐ FHWA Roadway D ata Improvement Program $\square$ FHWA Roadway S afety Data Capabilities Assessment $\square$ Other: 3.
+Fills Agency Need: : Please describe how this project fulfills an agency need. ·